Edmonds College Logo

 Credits: 2.0

 Covers medications available to patients without prescription, including herbal medications and supplements, cold/flu prescriptions, gastrointestinal preparations, and topical products.
 Includes conversion of specific legend drugs to OTC status.
-Prerequisite(s): AHE 110, AHE 116, and BSTEC 104, all with a minimum grade of 2.0 or equivalent.
+Prerequisite(s): AHE 110, AHE 116, and HCA 104, all with a minimum grade of 2.0 or equivalent.

 Course Level Objectives